HelenHelene/eportfolio/NS/NS_Unit01.md

 ### Professional Skills Matrix and Action Plan
 Moving forward, I will continue to build upon this foundation by further enhancing my skills and knowledge in network security.
 I will explore additional resources, participate in practical exercises, and seek opportunities to apply my learning in real-world scenarios.
-By doing so, I aim to become a proficient and effective professional in the field of network security.

 ---